 - After breakfast in the resort, you’ll have as much time as you like to enjoy the entire theme park, because the drive to our next stop takes no more than two hours.
 We can make at least one halt en route, perhaps in the vicinity of the woodcarving centre of Sanyi to visit Shengxing Railway Station and Longteng Broken Bridge.
 The former is a gorgeous Japanese-era wooden building at the heart of a picturesque village.
 The latter is what remains of a railway bridge built in 1909, damaged beyond repair in a terrible earthquake in 1935, then further wrecked in another big quake in 1999.

-- Taichung (now officially Taiwan’s no. 2 most populous city) is a thoroughly modern city with an excellent range of dining and shopping options.
+- Taichung (now officially Taiwan’s no. 2 city in terms of population) is a thoroughly modern metropolis with an excellent range of dining and shopping options.
 Tell us what you want to see and would like to eat and we’ll lead you to the right places.

 Day 3 – Kenting National Park